DineEquity And Its 9% Dividend

 An Internet search turns up consistent news that is descriptive of problems that the company is having.
 Two Applebee's franchises have recently closed in Kansas City, Missouri, the former location of corporate headquarters.
 Similar stories can be found here and here.

 Wages are a separate topic.
 Upon spending time reviewing the written or broadcast opinions of economists, it can frequently become evident when there is an inclination toward the political left or right.
-Those who seem to, or overtly, align with the right-not necessarily being held in the highest regard by their peers-can be vocally opposed to using legislation to increase the price of labor.
+Those who seem to, or overtly, align with the right - not necessarily being held in the highest regard by their peers - can be vocally opposed to using legislation to increase the price of labor.

 The argument tends to involve demand: When the costs of a good or service go up, less of it is sought.
 Several states in the nation have been increasing minimum wages.
-Three who have been most aggressive are California, Washington, and New York, which have all committed to a target of $15 per hour.
+Three that have been most aggressive are California, Washington, and New York, which have all committed to a target of $15 per hour.

 In an informative piece that provides commentary on several issues, including localized attention to Applebee's troubles, Zane Tankel, CEO of Applebee's Franchises of New York complains, claiming that: